$10M judgment awarded in death of Oregon jail inmate

 PORTLAND, Ore.
-(AP) — A federal judge has approved a $10 million judgment against Corizon Health and other defendants, settling a lawsuit brought by the parents of a 26-year-old woman who died pleading for medical help while detoxing from heroin in jail.
+(AP) — A federal judge has approved a $10 million judgment against Corizon Health and other defendants, settling a lawsuit brought by the parents of a 26-year-old woman who died pleading for medical help while detoxing from heroin in an Oregon jail.

-The Oregonian/OregonLive reports the settlement offered by Corizon was accepted this week by Madaline Pitkin’s parents.
+The settlement offered by Corizon was accepted this week by Madaline Pitkin’s parents, Mary and Russell Pitkin, The Oregonian/OregonLive reported .

-Pitkin died April 24, 2014, on her seventh day at the Washington County Jail in Hillsboro after her arrest on a warrant and heroin possession charge.
-Court papers say she had made four written pleas for help that medical staff mostly discounted or mishandled.
+Madaline Pitkin died April 24, 2014, on her seventh day at the Washington County Jail in Hillsboro after her arrest on a warrant and heroin possession charge.
+She had made four written pleas for help that medical staff mostly discounted or mishandled, according to court documents.

-The family’s lawyer said an autopsy determined her cause of death was dehydration.
+Medical staff eventually sent Pitkin to the jail’s medical unit.
+She was so dehydrated she couldn’t provide a urine sample.
+She died there the next morning, alone on the floor of a cell, documents said.

 Most Read Nation & World Stories